 The rallying cry for this effort was that grizzlies are worth more alive than as trophies.
 I tend to agree, but the true test would be to allow hunters and non-hunters to bid against each other.
 Competitive bidding would not only reveal these values but would also generate revenue to fund additional conservation efforts.

-Markets can help incorporate conservationists like me into the model by empowering us to express our values while also contributing directory to conservation.
+Markets can help incorporate conservationists like me into the model by empowering us to express our values while also contributing directly to conservation.

 It would also allow more of us to contribute to management efforts that could reduce the unintended side effects of abundant wildlife populations.
 As Jim Sterba and Tate Watkins describe elsewhere in these pages, the North American Wildlife Model has been so successful that many formerly depleted species are now abundant, perhaps overly so.
 This has consequences not only for the environments these animals occupy but also for surrounding communities.

 Most would probably agree that an alligator in an apartment pool is a dangerous nuisance that should be avoided.
 But the foxes that roam my neighborhood and the deer that may roam yours can be more difficult to assess.